If you've improved your credit score, you may be able to renegotiate your loan rate and terms with your lender. Find out how to renegotiate your loan.

 There are many saving accounts available on the market, choosing the best one can be a difficult task considering all the factors and choices you have to consider.
 Before we divulge into that, let’s explain what is a savings account.

 A savings account is a secure area where you can deposit your money while generating interest on your balance.
 Though it may earn interest like an investment, a savings account is more secure as it is insured by the Canadian Deposit Insurance Corporation (CDIC), meaning your money is protected (up to $100,000) in the event the bank collapses.

 Difference Between A High-Interest And A Regular Savings Account

 The biggest difference between a high-interest savings account and a regular savings account is the interest rate.
-The former typically offer much higher interest rates, allowing you to earn more money in interest compared to the latter.
+The former typically offers much higher interest rates, allowing you to earn more money in interest compared to the latter.
 Generally speaking, high-interest savings accounts come with interest rates that are as high as 2.5% or more, compared to regular savings accounts that usually offer no more than a half percent on average.

-Learn about Tax Free Savings Account (TSFA).
+Learn about Tax-Free Savings Account (TSFA).

 How Does A High-Interest Savings Account Work?

 A savings account is a way of growing money with cash that is just “sitting” around.
 When you open a savings account, the money you store in it is used by the banks to invest and lend to other people and businesses.
 In return for using your savings, the bank pays you interest.
 Of course, that doesn’t mean you can’t access your money whenever you want.
 Your money is always available to you and is also insured by the Canadian Deposit Insurance Corporation (CDIC) as mentioned above.

 Check out how to make a budget when you’re in debt.

 Why put your money in a high-interest savings account over other types of accounts?
 Here are a few benefits to consider: